imanerh/Voting-Website/README.md

 - **Admin Privileges**: The admin has special privileges to manage elections, including adding new elections, modifying and deleting existing ones.
 They also have the authority to approve or reject candidature applications and visualize the voting results.
 - **Campaign Programs**: Each candidate has a campaign program that voters can view, providing additional information about the candidates and their goals.
 - **Election Management**: Elections with end dates that have passed are closed and no longer appear in the dashboard, preventing further voting.
+- **Visualization of Results**: The admin can view the results of each election in a visual format (a pie chart).

 ## Screenshots